gp-rank13/gp-radiobuttons/README.md

 - The _Parameter Value_ is an integer between 0 and 100.

+> **_Important Note_**
-__When using the advanced systax, the widgets *cannot* be mapped to plugn parameters.
-Instead, the widget names will reference the plugin handle and the extension will set the parameter value directly in the plugin.__
+_When using the advanced syntax, the widgets <u>cannot</u> be mapped to plugin parameters.
+Instead, the widget names will reference the plugin handle and the extension will set the parameter value directly in the plugin._

 __Example 1__
 Add a plugin handle to the _Helix Native_ plugin (named _NATIVE_), and then the following widget names will set the first 4 Snapshots (parameter 36):